usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-testing.md

 5. Now that you have a release of your code, you can run the `project` script on the [CS lab computers](/guides/general/using-cs-lab-computers.html) to test your project code remotely using the command:

     ```
-    /home/public/cs212/project GithubUsername v#.#.#
+    /home/public/cs212/project GITHUB_USER v#.#.#
     ```

-    Replace `GithubUsername` with your Github username (not your USF/CS username), and `v#.#.#` with your release number.
+    Replace `GITHUB_USER` with your Github username (not your USF/CS username), and `v#.#.#` with your release number.
 The script will output which tests you passed or failed.
 If all of the tests passed, you will get functionality credit for your project.
 If not, re-run the test using the `-debug` flag to save the exception output and ask for help on Piazza.

     For example, running the command `project sjengle v1.0.0` will fetch the `v1.0.0` release from the `project-sjengle` repository, and run the `Project1Test.java` test suite.